 - Mighty Deal: if you visit this website you will be able to steep discounts on a variety of products including fonts.
 But there is also a “Free Deals” section with fonts that are temporarily for free.

 - Dafont: this might be one of the most popular places to find good Silhouette Cameo fonts.
 There are a lot of designers sharing their favorite fonts.
 It is set up similar to a forum, which means anyone can upload fonts.
 So to prevent downloading malicious software, only choose fonts that already received lots of download and good reviews.

 - Fontspace: this one is similar to Dafont in that it is also a forum where creators to share their own fonts.
 Since it has a huge collection of free fonts they might have exactly what you need.
 But always exercise some caution before downloading.

-Once you have found and downloaded a font you like, all you need to do is install it, to be able to use it in your Silhouette Cameo.
+Once you have downloaded a font that you like, you’ll have to install it on your computer before it will appear in Silhouette Studio.